worldforge/cyphesis/README.md

 ## Installation

-The easiest way to build the server is to use the [Hammer](http://wiki.worldforge.org/wiki/Hammer_Script "The Hammer script") tool to compile Ember.
+The easiest way to build the server is to use the [Hammer](http://wiki.worldforge.org/wiki/Hammer_Script "The Hammer script") tool.
 This is script provided by the Worldforge project which will download and install all of the required libraries and components used by Worldforge.